 Children who love their parents also want to please them.
 Likewise, if we love God (which requires faith), we will naturally want to please him.
 That’s why it’s also impossible to please God without faith:

 And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.
 (Hebrews 11:5-6)

 So faith, love, and trust are all closely linked.
 This means that there is no conflict between the Old Testament command to love God and salvation by grace through faith in Christ.

 Knowing God and Loving God

 Another fact about children is that they know their parents.
 It’s amazing that a young child can recognize their mother quickly among a large number of people.
-Their health, happiness, food supply, and security are tied to their mother.
+Their health, happiness, food supply, and security are all tied to their mother.
 So, it’s essential for them to be able to find her, and they learn how very quickly.
 And if they do something wrong, they also know who to avoid!
-Jesus, in his prayer to the Father just before his death, prayed:
+Jesus said eternal life is knowing God.
+In his prayer to the Father just before his death, he prayed: